GranFariduz/baa-challenge/README.md

 The to-do application is intentionally broken, and there are few issues that you need to fix:

-1. Fix the app to display list of all tasks.
+1. Fix the app to display list of all tasks. ✅
-2. Fix the layout such that the checkboxes should be listed in a column.
+2. Fix the layout such that the checkboxes should be listed in a column. ✅
-3. Fix the app to add a new task.
+3. Fix the app to add a new task. ✅
-4. Fix the app to mark a task as completed.
+4. Fix the app to mark a task as completed. ✅
-5. Fix the app to delete a task.
+5. Fix the app to delete a task. ✅
-6. Fix the app to count the completed tasks.
+6. Fix the app to count the completed tasks. ✅
-7. Add a filter button to render list of all checked or unchecked tasks.
+7. Add a filter button to render list of all checked or unchecked tasks. ✅

 ## Bonus Points

-- Add a feature to search the tasks
+- Add a feature to search the tasks ✅
-- List pagination if greater than 10 items or lazy-load
+- List pagination if greater than 10 items or lazy-load ✅ (Made the limit to 5 for ease of testing)
 - Write tests cases where possible
-- Additional views
+- Additional views ✅
+- Added some beautification and UI enhancements 😉
+- Added data persistence using localStorage 😉

 ## Get started